Coworking Tour

 Image for post

 Michal: I don’t have much experience with coworking in other cities.
-Honestly, in the past when I’d hear the word coworking, it seemed suspicious.
+Honestly, in the past, when I’d heard the word coworking, it seemed suspicious.
 I’m glad this is my real first experience.

 Max: I’ve been to a few [spaces] around Kraków.
-I guess that’s what’s quite interesting is that we’re approaching this and we haven’t done anything like it before.
+I guess that’s quite interesting.
+We’re approaching this, and we haven’t done anything like it before.

-Within us all, us three, we have this designer side, we’re open to listening to our environment and picking up on things and evolving our design instead of being steadfast and following our first idea.
+Within us all, us three, we have this designer side, we’re open to listening to our environment picking up on things, and evolving our design instead of being steadfast and following our first idea.

 That’s one of the big things that came out of the lockdown as well.
-The first thing we did when we went into lockdown and everyone was like sitting at home is that we were talking about how do we grow a community and how do we build an online community.
+The first thing we did when we went into lockdown, and everyone was sitting at home, was that we talked about how to grow a community and how to build an online community.

 It wasn’t until COVID, and once we started building relationships and friendships with our members, then we started seeing some of the magic that’s happening between them and just how much value they’re creating between themselves for the space.